 In Azure DevOps, I have created a separate Project for demo purposes.
 Inside that project, I have created a repository by importing a sample Webservice project from Katalon Git Repositories.
 You can use your own custom Katalon Project.

 You can also create an empty repository on Azure and make a clone on your local machine.
 After that put your katalon project in that folder and commit those changes.

 Regarding the Command Arguments, you can generate them from your Katalon Studio.

 Click on Build CMD icon in Katalon Studio Tool.
 Click on the Browse button and select your Test Suit.
-Now click on the Generate Command button.
+Click on the Generate Command button.

 Note: Please leave out any irrelevant arguments such as -runmode, -apiKeyOnPremises, etc.

-Now go to Pipeline in Azure DevOps to add Katalon Task.
+Now go to Pipeline in Azure DevOps, and then click Add to add the Katalon Task.

-- After adding the task, Now define the version of your Katalon Studio and Command Argument.
+Once you have added the task, you will need to define the version of Katalon Studio and the command arguments.

 Now Save the pipeline and run it manually.